What is a Keto Diet and How Ketones are Produced?

 What Happens When You Start a Ketogenic Diet?

-Human brain requires a lot of energy to function and fat cannot be utilized as the only energy reserve for bodily and brain functions.
+The human brain needs a lot of energy to function, and fat cannot be used as the sole energy source for body and brain processes.
 The human body only accepts glucose or Ketones as the energy source.

 When a person starts a Ketogenic diet, the body switches to the fuel supply deriving from fat.
 With low insulin levels, the body fat burns quite easily.

-Is Keto Diet a Possible Way to Lower High Blood Pressure?
+Is the Keto Diet a Possible Way to Lower High Blood Pressure?

 Keto diet effectively helps lower high blood pressure in many ways.
-The low-carb diet reduces blood sugar levels as carbs tend to raise both blood sugar and insulin levels.
-The diet helps the body from sugar-burning to fat-burning, resulting in enhanced energy.
+The low-carb diet reduces blood sugar levels, as carbs tend to raise both blood sugar and insulin levels.
+The diet helps the body shift from sugar-burning to fat-burning, resulting in enhanced energy.

 It also helps reduce the effects of metabolic syndrome, which include high blood pressure, high blood sugar levels, excess body fat around the waist, and abnormal cholesterol levels.